jonnyhoeven/justme.dev/projects/gitops-workshop.md

 ## Some notes about Namespaces

-Namespaces divide cluster resources and quota's
+Namespaces divide cluster resources and quota's.
-They are intended for use in environments with many users spread across multiple teams or projects.
+They're intended for use in environments with many users spread across multiple teams or projects.
 Namespaces are not a security feature, to isolate different users or namespaces from each other we need tools like [Loft](https://loft.sh/) that leverage RBAC (Role based account control) to securely isolate namespaces across teams.